- Tagging notes and transcripts

 - Edit Highlights

 - See Highlight usage in Conclusions

 Tagging notes and transcripts

-Select a participant and mark the respective text in the notes section or transcript.
+On a Session page mark the respective text in the notes section or transcript.
 Open the tag dialogue with the icon above the text.
 You can also use the following shortcuts:

 on Windows and Linux (with the exception of Firefox on Windows, where the shortcut is )

 Search an existing tag: Type a few characters to see matching tags